 Julie Asselin Hektos

 We’re fussy about yarns that are worn next to the skin.
 Apparently, so is Norah Gaughan, who picked Julie Asselin’s suave, sophisticated Hektos as the yarn of choice for Elaine’s Capelet.
+Hektos is perfect for the Calligraphy Cardigan and for the Liberty Pullover too.

 Please note: pattern not included.
 The Elaine’s Capelet pattern appears in Mason-Dixon Knitting Field Guide No. 9: Revolution, available in both digital and print editions.
 Be sure to add a copy of MDK Field Guide No. 9 to your cart at checkout!